 - Offer students a challenging high qualified university environment with a strong link to the national and international communication environment.

-- Offer a cross study approach of different subjects that allow the development of specific interests in the numerous fields of communication;
+- Offer a cross-study approach to different subjects that allow the development of specific interests in the numerous fields of communication;

 - Allow the student to be part of an intercultural group of students and lecturers enabling a free and dynamic exchange of ideas;